Swei-Lab/PacVec-Data-Analysis/README.md

 Code/Software -
-All analyses were run in R v.4.0.4
+All analyses were run in R v.4.3.1 and implemented the packages "ggplot", "ggpattern", and "glmmTMB" to generate figures and to evaluate treatment effect on host burdens and questing nymphal density.